RobertasJ/skylore-neo/README.md

 ### Updating the Pack

-If you are not using an autosync pack, you will need to run `git pull` to get the latest changes.
-If that doesn't work and you don't have any work done, and `git pull` fails, run `git reset --hard "@{u}"`.
+If you are not using an autosync pack, you will need to run `git pull --rebase` to get the latest changes.
+If that doesn't work and you don't have any work done, and `git pull --rebase` fails, run `git reset --hard "@{u}"`, thid will remove all changes.

 ### Extras